Thayatal

 Fauna of the Thaya Valley

-Animals that would be categorised as belonging to Pannonian-Central European fauna, such as dice snakes and green lizards, can primarily be found in the Thayatal National Park.
+Primarily animals belonging to the Pannonian-Central European fauna, such as dice snakes and green lizards, can be found in the Thayatal National Park.

-The fact evidence that wild cats are living here was first detected in 2007 is regarded as nothing less than a small miracle: for many decades the extremely shy forest inhabitants were thought to have disappeared from Austria.
-Although the animals can rarely be seen in the wild, a visit to the National Park gives you the chance to possible come across these cats: two members of this rare species, Carlo and Frieda, can be observed in the enclosure of the National Park House.
+Proof of the presence of wild cats in the National Park was first detected in 2007 and was regarded as nothing less than a small miracle: for many decades the extremely shy forest inhabitants were thought to have disappeared from Austria.
+Although the animals can rarely be seen in the wild, a visit to the National Park gives you the possibility to come across them: two members of this rare species, Carlo and Frieda, can be observed in the enclosure of the National Park House.

 A stork flies over the water